MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Get the details of a SEDO lock for an object.

 ### [Get-CMObjectSecurityScope](Get-CMObjectSecurityScope.md)
-Gets the security scope associated with a Configuration Manager object.
+Get the security scope for an object.

 ### [Get-CMOneDriveBusinessProfile](Get-CMOneDriveBusinessProfile.md)
 Get a policy for a OneDrive for Business profile.